Brown hair: Oceania

 Similarly to blond hair, brown hair occurs commonly among Australian Aboriginal and Melanesian populations.

+America

-Dark brown hair is predominant in the Mediterranean parts of Europe and occasionally in the Middle East, North Africa, Central Asia, and South Asia.
-Very dark brown hair, easily mistaken for black hair, can be found occasionally in parts of East Asia.
-This is also true of Southern Cone of South America (Chile, Argentina, Uruguay, Paraguay, central-southern Brazil), Colombia, Andean Region of Venezuela, Costa Rican Central Valley and Puerto Rico.
+Brown hair is also found among people in the Americas, including in the Southern Cone of South America (Chile, Argentina, Uruguay, Paraguay, central-southern Brazil), Colombia, the Andean Region of Venezuela, the Costa Rican Central Valley, and the Puerto Rico.

 A study of 1,023 students in Chile found that the most common eye color was brown-black: 71 to 89.4% and the most common hair color was brown from 65.8% to 66.8%.